grafana/agent/docs/sources/flow/reference/cli/run.md

 start in _clustered mode_.

-The agent tries to connect over HTTP/2 to one or more peers provided in the comma-separated `--cluster.join-address` list to join an existing cluster.
+The agent tries to connect over HTTP/2 to one or more peers provided in the comma-separated `--cluster.join-addresses` list to join an existing cluster.
 If no connection can be made or the argument is empty, the agent falls back to bootstrapping a new cluster of its own.